farbodfld/Kill_Or_Die--UnityProject/README.md

 # Kill_Or_Die--UnityProject
-2D Game in unity with enemy and ftures like
+2D Game in unity with enemy and features like
 1.Object Pooling
 2.Single Tone
 3.Particle Effect